swsdn/zettarus/README.md

-zettarus - photo and video browsing app with remote webcam synchronization
+zettarus
 ========

-spring boot camp
+photo and video browsing app with remote webcam synchronization